Labbeti/conette-audio-captioning/README.md

 ## Additional information

+- Model weights are available on HuggingFace: https://huggingface.co/Labbeti/conette
-The encoder part of the architecture is based on a ConvNeXt model for audio classification, available here: https://huggingface.co/topel/ConvNeXt-Tiny-AT.
+- The encoder part of the architecture is based on a ConvNeXt model for audio classification, available here: https://huggingface.co/topel/ConvNeXt-Tiny-AT.
 More precisely, the encoder weights used are named "convnext_tiny_465mAP_BL_AC_70kit.pth", available on Zenodo: https://zenodo.org/record/8020843.

-It was created by [@{{ author }}](https://hf.co/{{author}}).
+## Contact
+Maintainer:
+- Etienne Labbé "Labbeti": labbeti.pub@gmail.com